derkork/simplegen/README.md

 ### Templates

 The templates control what output is produced.
 Templates are written in the Jinja2 template language.
 You can configure SimpleGen to run a template for a series of nodes in your YAML structure.
 In this example we configure SimpleGen to generate a settings Java class based on the settings we created in our YAML data and some documentation for the end user.
+In these templates you will see two variables that are being used:

+* `node` - when you run SimpleGen you can configure that for each entry of a list in your data a copy of a certain template should be rendered.
+E.g. for our HTML example, we would generate a copy of this template for each setting in our `settings` list so every time the template is processed, `node` will contain the current entry in the list of settings.
+* `data` - this contains the whole merged data tree from all scanned data files.
+This can be useful if you have global information  that you want to share across templates or if you want to create a single file from all data that you have.

+You can use every feature of the Jinja2 template language including macros, includes, etc. When you include things remember that all paths must be specified relative to the `config.yml` file.
+SimpleGen also defines some additional filters on top of the Jinja2 built-ins that are quite useful.
+See the _Advanced_ section below for details on these.

 ```java
 package com.example.settings;